onixgod/SOC-Automation-Project/README.md

 We first give the app a name, then pass the arguments.

-Email: `disposable email`, Email delivery to analyst Input options: `Email`
+Email: `disposable email`, Email delivery to the analyst Input options: `Email`
-Information: With the help of ChatGPT I got this template.
+Information: With the help of ChatGPT, I got this template.
 ```markdown
 <h3>🚨 Suspicious IP Activity Detected</h3>